MolBioMedUAB/EMDA/TO-DO.md

 - [X] Add multi-variant and multi-replica function to EMDA class, so more than one variant (parameters and trajectory) and/or more than one replica (trajectory) can be loaded into the EMDA class.
 Thus, all the measures, analysis and plots are added once and executed for all.

 ## PER-SECTION

+### ANALYSIS
+- [X] :exclamation: Add analysis to check if a contact is present or not
+- [X] Contacts amounts to analyse_value and NACs

 ### ADD_CONTACTS
 - [X] Split selection and whole protein contacts into to different adders